DustyBagel/hopper_compat/README.md

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.
+If you have questions about the copyright of this mod, you can reach me at aldoessoftwaredevelopment@gmail.com.

 ## Acknowledgments